georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 }
 {% endhighlight %}

-Note `CoffeeElectionState` type used when extending the `Store` class.
-This lets the store know what is the type of its state. `CoffeeElectionState` is a class representing state structure with initial values.
-In this example it looks like this:
+In the code snippet above note the `CoffeeElectionState` type used when extending the `Store`.
+Specifying `CoffeeElectionState` as type lets the generic store know how the specific feature's state object looks like. `CoffeeElectionState` is a class representing state object definition with initial values.
+In the *Coffee election* example app it looks like this:

 {% highlight typescript linenos %}
 export class CoffeeElectionState {